 2019 – Seana Turner

-2019 Founder’s Award went to Seana Turner.
+The 2019 Founder’s Award went to Seana Turner.
 What can I say?
 Just googled her name and you will get over 325,000 results which go on and on, page after page.
-Many of these pages are directly about our Seana and her organizing business and contributions to NAPO-CT.
+Many of these pages are directly about Seana and her organizing business and contributions to NAPO-CT.
 And many are responses made on other peoples’ blogs.
 Seana is a spark plug that ignites all of us into action.
-She was the instigator of NERCPO back in 2015.
-It is a pleasure to honor Seana.
-She is a strong part of NAPO-CT’s success.
+She was the dreamer and motivator of NERCPO back in 2015.
+It is a pleasure to honor Seana as she is a strong part of NAPO-CT’s success.

 2018 – Tom Larson

 In 2018, Business Partner, Tom Larson of Just Dump It was honored with this year’s Founder’s Award.
 Tom has been an integral part of every NAPO-CT event from regular meetings, to Vendor Fair, to GO Month, to NERCPO, to contests makeovers, and to summer and holiday socials.
 He was the first Business Partner to serve on the Board of Directors from 2014-16.
 Tom is the first to say, “I’ll be a part of that!”
 And, we love the orange shirt and truck which is always visible at all NAPO-CT outreach projects.